IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

  flows appear to be destined to the same point, which leaks very little information.
-Even when traffic analysis is being performed both before and after the mid-point, simultaneous connections may make it difficult to corelate the traffic going into and out of the mid-point.
+Even when traffic analysis is being performed both before and after the mid-point, simultaneous connections may make it difficult to correlate the traffic going into and out of the mid-point.
  For this to be effective as a mitigation, traffic to the mid-point must be encrypted and traffic from the mid-point should be.